Germany: Far-right AfD congress prompts anti-racism protest | DW | 28.11.2020

-Demonstrators protested against Alternative for Germany, the far-right political party, as it opened a party conference on Saturday.
+Demonstrators protested against Alternative for Germany (AfD), the far-right political party, as it opened a party conference on Saturday.

 The DPA news agency reported that some 500 anti-racist protesters had turned up to a march in the western town of Kalkar, close to the Dutch border.